 The HTC Vive, on the other hand, has two wireless sensors (that it’s recommended you mount on a wall), a breakout box, and lots of cables to contend with.
 You get a larger-scale VR experience with the Vive, of course, but getting to that point requires some hassle – it’s not nearly as straightforward or intuitive, and once installed in one room it’s a pain in the rear to move to another.

-Which means the real differentiator is the setup, and in that department the Rift is a bit less work and feels better primed for the average consumer to sort out.
+That means the real differentiator is the setup, and in that department the Rift is a bit less work and feels better primed for the average consumer to sort out.

 Winner: Oculus Rift

-Well, this one's straightforward: the Oculus Rift sells for £549 now (up from £499; thanks Brexit), while the HTC Vive sells for £689.
-Both come with everything you need other than the PC, including the controller(s) and even a couple of games.
-So when it comes to headset cost, the Rift is obviously cheaper.
+This one seems pretty straightforward: the Oculus Rift sells for £549 now (up from £499; thanks Brexit), while the HTC Vive sells for £759 (up from £689).
+Both come with everything you need for the base experience other than the PC, including the controller(s) and even a game or two.
+So when it comes to headset cost, the Rift is obviously cheaper… right?

 And the winner is…

-When it comes down to it, if you're looking for the most impressive and awe-inspiring virtual reality experience on the market today, it comes from the HTC Vive.
+If you’re looking for the most impressive and awe-inspiring virtual reality experience on the market today, it comes from the HTC Vive.
 The ability to move around your physical room in VR adds a whole extra level to the immersion, and the best Vive games push barriers in ways that Rift games simply can’t right out of the box.